garcia-jj/vraptor-plugin-hibernate4/README.md

 # VRaptor Hibernate 4 Plugin

-VRaptor Hibernate 4 Plugin provides support to use with Hibernate 4.
+VRaptor Hibernate 4 Plugin provides support to use with Hibernate 4 if you are using VRaptor 3.
+For VRaptor 4 releases checkout http://github.com/caelum/vraptor-hibernate.

 # How to install?